azeem-r00t/quorum-quick-start/README.md

 Node 5 public key: VDtzPHon2s20cvjLMLJguPtyReMnEaNotDtCzJGRSVI=
 ```

-You can pick any two nodes to setup the private contract.
+You can pick any two nodes to setup the private contract (Node 1 should be one of the nodes you pick because the rest of the instructions assume Node 1 is one of the parties to the contract).

 By setting up a private contract between any two nodes, you create a privately maintained state between these nodes that is not visible to the other nodes.
 This quickstart has a UI that showcases this feature of quorum (that is different from the public blockchain and is of significant value in a private blockchain setup where all parties can't be privvy to all the details of all transactions).

 ### Development tools
 We use the [Truffle Suite](http://truffleframework.com/) for compiling contracts and deploying the bytecode to the quorum network.
 You can install the truffle suite using the following command: